floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 = Modular monolith architecture <modularmonolith>

-In this chapter, we will discuss the modular monolith architecture.
+In this chapter, we discuss the modular monolith architecture.
-We will start by defining the architectural style, and then continue by discussing the advantages and drawbacks of this architecture.
+We start by defining the architectural style, and then continue by discussing the advantages and drawbacks of the architecture.
-We aim to answer the following research question:
+The following research question is answered:

 *Research Question 1*: What is the modular monolith architecture, and what sets it apart from monolith and microservices architectures?

 == Definition

-While a traditional monolith architecture is a single-tiered software architecture that tightly couples the three layers (presentation, business logic and data access), the modular monolith architecture focuses on separation of concerns by partitioning the application into modules or components based on their functionality @kucukoglu_2022.
+While a traditional monolith architecture is a single-tiered software architecture that tightly couples the three layers (presentation, business logic and data access), the modular monolith architecture focuses on separation of concerns by partitioning the application into modules based on their functionality @kucukoglu_2022.

-The three layers are present in each module, but they are not directly accessible from outside of the module.
+The three layers are present in each module, but are not directly accessible from outside of the module boundary.
-Instead, modules expose a well-defined interface that describes the capabilities and limitations of the module.
+Instead, modules expose a well-defined interface that describes the capabilities and restrictions of the module.
 Hence, the modules of a modular monolith are loosely coupled.

 The architecture emphasizes interchangeability and potential reuse of modules, while maintaining an explicit interface between them @su_li_2024.
-Focusing on business domains rather then technical capabilities improves the organization of the code, and increases comprehensibility.
+Focusing on business domains rather than technical capabilities improves the organization of the code, and increases comprehensibility.
+@modular_monolith_architecture illustrates the difference between a traditional monolith, a modular monolith, and a microservices architecture.

 #figure(
-  include("/figures/05-modular-monolith/modular-monolith2.typ"),
+  include("/figures/05-modular-monolith/modular-monolith.typ"),
   caption: [Modular monolith architecture @tsechelidis_etal_2023] ) <modular_monolith_architecture>

-While traditional monolith architecture is not a bad choice for small applications, it becomes difficult to develop new functionality and maintain existing as the application grows.
+While a traditional monolith architecture is not a bad choice for smaller applications, it becomes difficult to develop new and maintain existing functionality as the application grows.
 Larger applications are likely to turn into a big ball of mud, where the code is tangled and difficult to understand.
-A big ball of mud, a term coined by #cite_author(<foote_yoder_1997>) in #cite(<foote_yoder_1997>, form: "year"), is a software system that lacks a perceivable architecture @foote_yoder_1997.
+A big ball of mud, a term coined by #cite_full(<foote_yoder_1997>) in #cite(<foote_yoder_1997>, form: "year"), is a software system that lacks a perceivable architecture.

 Modular monolith architecture can also be used as a stepping stone towards a microservices architecture.
 Once the application is modularized and the interfaces are well-defined and stable, individual modules can be extracted and turned into external microservices.
 If the agreed upon interface is respected, the external microservice can be swapped out entirely by another implementation without affecting the rest of the application.
-When all modules have been extracted from the monolith, the application has effectively been transformed into a microservices architecture.
+When all modules have been extracted from the monolith, the application has effectively been transformed into a microservices application.

 #grid(
-  columns: (50%, 50%),
+  columns: (auto, auto),
   gutter: 1em,
   [
     #figure(